phondani0/howtotech/README.md

 Blog MVC app

 # Technologies Used
-This project is using Nosql database (mongoBD), Express.js,Handlebars.js and Node.js
+This project is using Nosql database (mongoBD), Express.js,Handlebars.js, Bootstrap, and Node.js

 # Prerequisites
 Following steps needed for the setup